Care & Services

 CARING FOR YOUR CARBON BLADES

-REMOVING RUST, WATER STAINS OR UNWANTED PATINA
+REMOVING RUST, WATER STAINS, OR UNWANTED PATINA

-- First, you can take a used 3M™ scrubbing sponge (a new one would be too abrasive) with a little bit of detergent and rub lengthwise*.
+- First, you can take a used 3M™ scrubbing sponge (a new one would be too abrasive) with a little bit of detergent and rub lengthwise.
+Do not let the detergent sit on the blade for extended periods of time.

 - If that doesn’t work, take the same used sponge and use a powdered scrubbing compound like Bon Ami® or Comet®